 Introduction to ASP.NET Cookie

 The following article provides an outline for ASP.NET Cookie.
-ASP.NET Cookies are a small piece of information that is stored on the client machine.
-In general, it is used to store the username, telephone number, email id, etc that is user information on the client machine.
-Cookies are mainly classified in two types is Persistent cookies and Non – persistent cookies.
-Persistent cookies contain expiry date for its expiration.
-It will remain on the client machine as it is even after closing the browser.
-We can set the expiry date to the cookie which determines how long it could stay.
+ASP.NET Cookies are small pieces of information stored on the client machine.
+It generally stores the username, telephone number, email id, etc., helpful information on the client’s machine.
+Cookies are mainly classified into two types Persistent cookies and Non – persistent cookies.
+Persistent cookies contain an expiry date for their expiration.
+It will remain on the client’s machine even after closing the browser.
+We can set the cookie’s expiry date, which determines how long it can stay.
 Similarly, Non-Persistent cookies don’t have an expiry date.
-So if we don’t set any expiry property to cookies it is known as a Non-persistent cookie.
+So if we don’t set any expiry property to cookies, it is known as a Non-persistent cookie.

 Syntax: